 At the back of the CoP is a reference section that lists Government publications, HSE (Health and Safety Executive) publications and British Standards publications.
 While this is undoubtedly very helpful, it is a good example of a document being out of date almost as soon as it is published.
 For example, it refers to publications from the IEE (Institution of Electrical Engineers), which is now the IET (Institution of Engineering and Technology), the DfES (Department for Education and Skills), which is now the DCSF (Department for Children, Schools and Families), and the DTI (Department for Trade and Industry), which is now BERR (the Department for Business, Enterprise and Regulatory Reform).
 It also seems remiss that the CoP does not list BS EN 1050:1997 ‘Safety of machinery.
 Principles for risk assessment’ – which was superseded in September 2007 by EN ISO 14121-1, ‘Safety of machinery.
 Risk assessment.
 Principles’.

-Despite these minor shortcomings, BS 4163:2007 is essential reading for those responsible for health and safety or machinery in establishments where design and technology is taught.
-For further advice about safeguarding machinery, please contact Procter Machine Guarding.
+Despite these minor shortcomings, BS 4163:2007 is essential reading for those responsible for health and safety or machinery in establishments where design and technology are taught.
+For further advice about safeguarding machinery, please contact Procter Machine Safety.